Risk Management & Compliance

 • Enterprise Risk Management process and methodology

-• Risks trends (Cover Business risk, Environmental Social and Governance risk and emerging risk)
+• Risks trends (Covering Business risk, Environmental Social and Governance risk and emerging risk)

 On a yearly the Risk Management Division presents a Top Risk Summary to both the Risk Management Committee (RMC) and the Sustainable Development Committee (SDC).
 The Top Risk Summary encompasses global risks, significant risks, and emerging risks that BJC firms currently encounter, along with a Risk Prevention and Mitigation Plan and the most up-to-date risk management strategies.
 The information was gathered and collected from reliable sources such as publications, research papers, and other credible references.
 Therefore, the report will be escalated to the executives of each Business Unit for review of the adequateness, appropriateness, and efficiency of their risk management plans and control measures in managing risks to risk appetite (acceptable level) and in accordance with established risk management principles.
 The purpose of this is to allow RMC and SDC to ensure that BJC's risk management is both effective and efficient, as well as suitable for the present scenario